zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 Python's `a + b` calls `Tensor.__add__()`, which calls the C++ `add()` method, which records an add node.
 This provides PyTorch-like syntax while building MLIR IR underneath.

-**Comparison with Production Systems**.
-Our simplified implementation demonstrates patterns used in:

-- **Torch-MLIR**: PyTorch operations become Torch dialect operations via OpBuilder
-- **JAX**: JAX arrays lower to StableHLO operations using C++ builders
-- **IREE**: Python VM model definitions compile to IREE VM dialect via bindings

 The pattern is universal: Python for user APIs and dynamic behavior, C++ for IR construction and optimization, pybind11 for integration.
-Our Chapter 9 implementation, while pedagogical, follows these production patterns faithfully.
+Our Chapter 9 implementation, while pedagogical, follows real production patterns faithfully.

 This architecture—TableGen-defined operations, C++ pattern rewriters, OpBuilder-based Python API—represents industrial MLIR dialect development.
 It's more complex than Chapter 8's string approach, but it scales to thousands of operations, enables sophisticated optimizations, and integrates with the broader MLIR ecosystem.